wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/buildmachine-expedited.md

 >     /bin/cat /root/.ssh/id_rsa.pub - this will be your <ssh-public-key-substance>

-This will give you your **public** key which you need later so, take a copy of the output that is printed to the screen.
+This will give you your **public** key which we will refer to again, later on.

 --------------------

-2) Take a copy of the script: [Initial Script](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/templatedconfigurations/templateoverrides/OverrideScript.sh)
+2) Paste a copy of the script: [Initial Script](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/templatedconfigurations/templateoverrides/OverrideScript.sh) into an open text file on your laptop.

 ------------------